themeteorchef/uploading-files-to-amazon-s3/uploading-files-to-amazon-s3.md

 <div class="note info">
   <h3>What's with the underscore in front? <i class="fa fa-info"></i></h3>
-  <p>This is a convention used in web development denote a <em>private</em> variable.
+  <p>This is a convention used in web development to denote a <em>private</em> variable.
 It doesn't do anything special (the underscore isn't recognized by JavaScript).
 This is purely an identifier for developers to understand which functions are meant to be just for the current file and which can be exported or made global.</p>
 </div>

 <p class="block-header">/client/modules/upload-to-amazon-s3.js</p>